Home | Sitemap | Books | Poems | Recordings | News | Notes | Criticism | Links | Archives | Members | Copyright | Search

 Critical studies

-James Womack has recently (December 2006) completed a doctoral thesis at the University of Oxford on W. H. Auden and translation, titled "Spectacles for the Weaksighted; Braille for the Blind: Problems of Ideology in the Translations of W.H.
+James Womack completed in 2006 a doctoral thesis at the University of Oxford on W. H. Auden and translation, titled "Spectacles for the Weaksighted; Braille for the Blind: Problems of Ideology in the Translations of W.H.
 Auden."
 He is currently teaching at the University of Cambridge, and developing this thesis into a book.

 Martin Hurley is writing a dissertation titled "'And the word was made flesh' : Anthropomorphism in the Poetry of W. H. Auden", at the University Of South Africa.
 He would be grateful to learn why no one has written at length about this subject before, and may be reached at Hurley_ma@jic.edu.sa.